enseitankado/natural-backdoor/README.md

 - Hides admin user from control panel and logon screen.
 - Enables file sharing on Windows Firewall
 - Enables windows administrative file sharing (c$ ipc$ admin$ etc...)
-- Disable empty password account security
+- Disables empty password account security
+- Appends the mac address of the victim computer to the end of the script file with a alias.
 # Installing
 Just run the script on victim computer with administrative privileges.
 # Using